grafana/loki/docs/sources/configuration/_index.md

     # CLI flag: -ruler.storage.swift.project-name
     [project_name: <string> | default = ""]

-    # Id of the project's domain (v3 auth only), only needed if it differs the
+    # ID of the project's domain (v3 auth only), only needed if it differs the
     # from user domain.
     # CLI flag: -ruler.storage.swift.project-domain-id
     [project_domain_id: <string> | default = ""]